Homepage Optimisation—What to Improve on a Homepage for More Traffic?

 It's your shop’s window.

-For a buyer to step in, or a guest to stay at a hotel (now we’re SEO copywriting for hotels), you must also be a decoration artist.
+For a customer to step inside or a guest to stay at a hotel (now we’re talking about SEO copywriting for hotels), you must also be a decoration artist.

 Your window must attract!

-Your doorstep must be so inviting that the guest won’t think of leaving it to search for another place to buy from or stay at.
+Your doorstep must be so inviting the guest won’t think of leaving it to go to another place to buy from or stay at.

-A Case - Before and After Homepage Optimization
+A Case - Before and After Homepage Optimisation

 What was the situation before homepage optimisation?